mqtthiqs/at-doc/docs/modules/gen.md

 ## Features

-- Up to 16 TODO
+- Up to 16 independent signal generators
-- Wide sonic palette thanks to four mixable waveforms, each with morph parameter
+- Four mixable waveforms per generator, each with morph parameter
-- Envelope follower
+- Input envelope follower for gain-matching or ducking

 ## Context